 - All personal property will be taken from you and stored until you are released.

 - They will allow you to make a phone call so you can get in touch with family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, otherwise you you will be given a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be allowed to wear your street clothes, otherwise you will be given a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please tell your story.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that might help others get through the procedure?

 Click here to comment